VishakaB/Optimization-of-Secure-Emergency-Call-Services-in-Asynchronous-NOMA-D2D-Network/README.md

 Find Paper at: http://repo.sltc.ac.lk/bitstream/handle/1/271/33%20Vishaka%20Basnayake%20et%20al%20IRC2022%20_%20SLTC_%20Research%20University_Proceedings.pdf?sequence=1&isAllowed=y

-This paper investigates the issue of improving secrecy capacity of device-to-device (D2D) communications in dis- aster scenarios under the presence of jammers in close proximity.
+This paper investigates the issue of improving secrecy capacity of device-to-device (D2D) communications in disaster scenarios under the presence of jammers in close proximity.
 Furthermore, an asynchronous-non orthogonal multiple access (A-NOMA) assisted transmission scheme is considered due to the resource limitations and the asynchrony in signal receptions